mt-server-tools/minetest-registry/specifications/web_api.md

 ### `unban`

+Type: POST
+Body: reason string

 Unban a player, requires a server token for the target server.
+The reason string is optional.

 Request: